ec-jrc/lisflood-utilities/README.md

   - convert a time series of maps into a NetCDF4 mapstack
   - support for WGS84 and ETRS89 (LAEA) reference systems
   - fine tuning of output files (compression, significant digits, etc.)

+* __nc2pcr__ is a tool to convert a netCDF file into PCRaster maps.
+  - convert 2D variables in single PCRaster maps
+  - netCDF4 mapstacks are not supported yet

 * __cutmaps__ is a tool to cut netcdf files in order to reduce size, using either
   - a bounding box of coordinates
   - a bounding box of matrix indices
   - an existing boolean area mask
+  - a list of stations and a LDD (in netCDF or PCRaster format) **Note: PCRaster must be installed in the conda env**

 * __compare__ is a package containing a set of simple Python classes that helps to compare netCDF, PCRaster and TSS files.